Williams Arena

 Williams Arena is an indoor arena located in Minneapolis, Minnesota.
 It is the home arena for the University of Minnesota's men's and women's basketball teams.
 It also housed the men's hockey team until 1993, when it moved into its own building, 3M Arena at Mariucci.
 The building is popularly known as The Barn, and its student section is known as "The Barnyard".

 Williams Arena is located on the southwest corner of the intersection of University Avenue and 19th Ave.
 SE in Minneapolis on the university's East Bank campus.
 It is in a neighborhood called Stadium Village, named for the old Memorial Stadium that stood there until its demolition in 1992.
-The arena is adjacent to Huntington Bank Stadium, 3M Arena at Mariucci and Ridder Arena, where the football and hockey teams respectively play.
+The arena is adjacent to Huntington Bank Stadium, 3M Arena at Mariucci and Ridder Arena, where the football and men's and women's hockey teams respectively play.